Jayme Closs' kidnapper targeted her after seeing her get on a school bus, complaint says

 Jake Patterson, of Gordon, Wisconsin, was formally charged with two counts of intentional homicide and one count each of kidnapping and armed burglary, according to a criminal complaint filed with the Barron County Clerk of Courts office.

 Patterson allegedly broke into the Closs home in Barron, Wisconsin, on Oct.
-15, and fatally shot Jayme's father, James Closs, 56, and mother, Denise Closs, 46, and left taking Jayme with him, authorities said.
+15, killed Jayme's father, James Closs, 56, and mother, Denise Closs, 46, with a shotgun, and left taking Jayme with him, authorities said.

 The 13-year-old wasn't seen again until she emerged Thursday from woods in Douglas County, about 80 miles from her home, and approached a woman who had been out walking her dog for help.